agent515/agent515/README.md

 # Shinzou wo sasageyo!!!:heart:

 I am an IT engineer, graduated from University of Mumbai in 2021.
-I work at [Privacy Bee](https://privacybee.com/) as a Flutter Developer (Independent Contractor).</strong>
+I work at [Privacy Bee](https://privacybee.com/) as a Flutter Developer (Full-time).</strong>

 ### How to reach me: